helmarw/10inch-Rack-SDR-Station/README.md

 Raspberry Pi Connect.
 Additionally, you can still use VNC or SSH to access the machines.

 For the brackets, I used JaredC01’s LabStack (https://github.com/JaredC01/LabStack) as a starting point and designed a few custom modules myself in Fusion 360.
+I printed the parts in SLS on my Formlabs FUSE1 but they also should be printable in FDM or SLA as well.

 ![Alt text](photos/IMG_1461.jpg)